BarkenBark/rclone_syncer/README.md

 - You can list all available remotes in `rclone` by running `rclone config`.

-`install.sh` will add the following commands to */usr/bin* (symbolic links to scripts in this directory) and add a crontab to run the first listed command every hour:
+`install.sh` will add the following commands to */usr/bin* (symbolic links to scripts in this directory) and add a crontab to run the first listed command at a regular interval:

 - `barksync_sync` - Syncs all files specified in the list of paths to sync (see section [List of paths to sync](#list-of-paths-to-sync-cfgpaths_to_syncjson)) to the remote.
 - `barksync_add` - Adds path(s) to list of paths to sync. *Requires `python`.*